EmaIvanovic/presentation/PITCHME.md

 #HSLIDE
 ###Initial idea?
-Network of distributed local repositories where eveyone can synhronize with each other (origin of distribution).
+Network of distributed local repositories where eveyone can synhronize with each other (distribution).
 Thats the reason why every change is local until you push it to remote repo.

 #HSLIDE
 ###Git VS SVN